SubodhShil/Phitron/Semester 1/Week 4/Module 15/Notes/Module15.md

 ### **Pass or call by value**

-When a function is called or invoked, the value we pass as argument is copied into the function parameter and any changed make to that parameter is completely local means no actual value changed through the process even if value at the function is spoiled.
+When a function is called or invoked, the value we pass as an argument is copied into the function parameter, and any changes made to that parameter are completely local means no actual value changed through the process even if the value at the function is changed/spoiled/updated.

 ```
 #include <stdio.h>